puupee/puupee-api-go/docs/TimeZoneSettingsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUpdateRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateTimeZoneSettingsRequest struct via the builder pattern

 Name | Type | Description  | Notes